Newport-on-Tay: History

+Tayfield House

+The substantial estate of Tayfield was created, almost encompassing the whole landward side of the town, by John Berry (1725–1817) in 1788.
+The estate stayed in the family for two centuries, with some sections, such as Gowrie Woods, being gifted to the council for public use in 1946.
+The original house was totally remodelled in 1828 by the architect George Smith, in a Jacobean style, and is now a Listed Building.

 Archaeology

 An excavation carried out by Headland Archaeology in the farm of North Straiton near Newport-on-Tay uncovered part of a Bronze Age cremation cemetery and a line of postholes.
 Five human cremations were found in a group of scattered disposal pits.
-Around 25m away was a line of postholes, one of which was also associated with cremated human bone.
+Around 25 metres away was a line of postholes, one of which was also associated with cremated human bone.
 Radiocarbon dates from the features indicated that they had been created in the Bronze Age, from around 1700 to 2000 BC.

 The line of posts was substantial and may have been associated with the cremations rather than a building or fence.
 It is possible that the posts may have been memorials or markers close to the pyre used to burn the dead.
 Part of a quern stone and some burnt animal bone suggested that the cremation ceremony also involved preparing food.
 A collection of pottery was found with the cremations.
 This included a complete accessory vessel and fragments from a larger decorated pot that covered it.

 Present

-Newport currently has a population of about eight thousand, mostly residing in stone houses built before World War II.
-The town centre comprises two main streets where may be found a small variety of shops and three public houses.
+Newport currently has a population of about four thousand, mostly living in stone houses built before World War II.
+The town centre comprises two main streets with a small variety of shops and three public houses.
 The town has one primary school, Newport Primary School.
 It was built in 1977 by the then Fife Regional Council Architectural Department, with Donald George Beaton working as the school's architect.
 Older pupils attend secondary school at Madras College in St Andrews, or at Bell Baxter High School in Cupar, or at the nearest independent schools, the High School of Dundee and St Leonards School.